A good head of hair is something that most of men would like to maintain as long as possible.

 You need to know that using shampoo on your hair every day might cause more harm than good.
 Keep in mind that people’s hairs are different.
 That implies that the rate of oil generation is very different.

 Men are advised to wash their hair with shampoo only when they feel that it has become greasy.
 Too much use might result in some scalp conditions, or even worse, hair loss.
+You can check out the Plantur 39 review, as it’s quite well accepted.

 Myth 7: Baldness comes from your mother or her side of the family